MiguelABFlores/Repository-emailer/README.md

 - [ ] Your code should be configurable when it runs.
 Use your judgement on what needs to be configurable.

 - [ ] Your solution describes how this would be run to produce regular reports.

+# Files and Folder Structure Explanation

+1. **`main.py`**: The main script that coordinates fetching the pull requests and formatting the email body for the project.
+2. **`github_api.py`**: Contains the function to fetch the pull requests from the GitHub API.
+3. **`email_formatter.py`**: Contains the function to format the pull request data into an email body.
+4. **`config.py`**: Holds configuration values: repository owner, repository name, email details, etc.
+5. **`Dockerfile`**: File used to create the Docker image, it includes everything needed to setting up the Python environment and running the main script.
+6. **`requirements.txt`**: Here are the Python libraries that need to be installed in the Docker image.

 # Requirements